openmrs/openmrs-contrib-rest-api-docs/source/includes/Location/location_tag.md

 ## Create a location tag

-* To Create a location tag  you need to specify below attributes in the request body.If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a location tag, you need to specify below attributes in the request body.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes